lmch007/Gromacs_on_windows/README.md

-# gromacs 2022.4 gpu windows
+# Gromacs 2022.4 GPU Windows

 A pre-built native version of GROMACS 2022.4 gpu for windows system useres.